GeniusesGroup/memar/Giti.md

 ## Security

 ### Attack
-Routers in XP or OS or App level can request from (report to) each other to block attackers or take action about it!
-If XP routers don't respect reported node or router whole XP can block by other XP.
-AI must add to router apps to detect infected or bad software XP router that doesn't respect rules!
+Routers or OS or App can request from (report to) each other to block attackers or take action about it!
+If routers don't respect reported node or router whole society can block by other society.
+AI must add to router apps to detect infected or bad router that doesn't respect rules!

+## Societies

+### Register new society
+- Each society in Giti must pick a primary name that combination of at least three unicode character and use hash (SHA3-512/256) of it as UUID of society.
+Picked name also use as TLD and let society to register any domain under its name. e.g. society name is "persia" and "athenafarm.persia" is domain belong to this society.
+- Each society register one unique 32-bit unsigned integer by specific algorithm for routing in its database and tell all adjacent physical connected societies about existence!

+### Standard services
+Each Societies must implement below standard services that all first users(==0) as primary society name register in any routers in the society must response to this services.

+## Transition from Internet Network
+Every PersiaOS transition app that access to internet network must listen to UDP:80 port for incoming packets that carry on GP packets and route whole internet packet to registered app GP if exists and request to listen on internet network!

 ## etc.